-If you’d have asked me five years ago about what came to mind when someone said, “I need to prepare slides for my lesson” I’d probably think they taught in a university… and also that they were a very boring lecturer… and that I’d probably fall asleep in that class (just like in art history).
+If you’d have asked me five years ago about what came to mind when someone said, “I need to prepare presentation slides for my lesson” I would have probably thought that this person taught in a university… and also that he/she/they were a very boring lecturer… and that I’d probably fall asleep in said class (just like in art history).
 Like... who teaches with slides?

 Zoom in on now, and it's me.
 I teach with slides, every day.
-I feel like my first graders are missing something big if I don’t have visuals to support what I’m saying or doing..
+I feel like my first graders are missing something big if I don’t have visuals to support what I’m saying or doing.
 And sometimes, yes, I am standing by the whiteboard in that very traditional “teacher” way - but more often, I am with the children on the carpet or in collaborative groups, iPad and Apple Pencil in hand.

 1.Planning through slide making - it is super easy to sequence the parts of your lesson and even move them mid-lesson when using slides.
 You can have 1-2 slides for each part of your lesson, type notes and reminders in the notes section - planning & presentation, done all at once.
 When your slides are presenting, the notes can be visible to you on your device if using presenter mode.

 2. Provide visual cues and examples for your visual learners (so few people are actually auditory learners….
 Why did we teach that way for so long???)
 Photos from class, stock images or clip art, even student work samples from the day before - really make the most of formative assessment.
 Images are easy for learners of any age to read, comprehend and benefit from.
 (Check out unsplash.com for royalty-free photos to use when you need them).
 One visual feature that I frequently make use of, is using text transitions to outline steps in a process.
 Not one school year goes by without having kids that need steps clearly laid out for them - here it is!